cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_derivation_agent/README.md

 - The version number x.x.x for the release
 - Clone of `TheWorldAvatar` repository on your local machine
 - Docker-desktop is installed and running on your local machine
-- You have access to the docker.cmclinnovations.com registry on your local machine, for more information regarding the registry, see: https://github.com/cambridge-cares/TheWorldAvatar/wiki/Docker%3A-Image-registry

 ## Stable version release
 For a stable version release, please create and checkout to a new branch from your feature branch once you are happy with the feature and above details are ready.
 The release process can then be started by using the commands below, depending on the operating system you're using.
 (REMEMBER TO CHANGE THE CORRECT VALUES FOR `<absolute_path_to>` IN THE COMMANDS BELOW!)